FredRobinson123/RenovationAgent/DEPLOYMENT.md

 ### Deployment checks

 1. Watch build logs to confirm PNPM installs succeed and the container listens on the assigned port.
-2. Once deployed, hit the server’s `/` endpoint (or whichever workflow routes you expose) to ensure a 200/401 response, and open the client domain to verify it loads assets via HTTPS.
+2. Once deployed, hit the server’s `/` endpoint (or the `/api/agents/.../run` route) to ensure a 200/401 response, and open the client domain to verify it loads assets via HTTPS.
 3. Update the client env var if the server domain changes, then redeploy the client service to bake the new value.

 ### Rollbacks & scaling